dustinlyons/nixos-config/README.md

 #### Create a private Github repo to hold your secrets
 In Github, create a private `nix-secrets` repository.

-Then, change the `nix-secrets` input in the `flake.nix` to point to this repository.
+Then, change the `nix-secrets` input in the `flake.nix` to reference it.

 #### Install keys
 Before geneating your first build, these keys need to exist in your `~/.ssh` directory.
 I've provided a few helper commands below.
 Choose one.